What are the best business ideas for kids?

 A friend of mine in middle school was “the gum guy.”
 He had a great hustle going selling sticks of gum for $0.25 each.

-“My 13 year-old buys candy from BJ’s and sells it,” Priest Willis, founder of Affiliate Mission, said.
+“My 13 year-old buys candy from BJ’s and sells it,” Priest Willis, Sr. said.
 “We’ve ‘invested’ in her first products but she pays us back and learns how to invest and save for future products.”

 6. Lawn Mowing